-The Nursing and Midwifery Council plan to introduce new national educational standards for nursing in 2018.
+The Nursing and Midwifery Council have introduced new national educational standards for nursing.
 As such, we intend to commence a new curriculum in September 2019, based on these standards.
 This page will be updated as the new curriculum is confirmed.

 Highlights of Nursing at Nottingham

 - International opportunities; elective placement and ERASMUS funded European placement

 - Some placement choices and a placement exchange scheme

 - Tailor your learning with third year optional modules

 - Benefit from the option to study extra qualifications